 Payment Plans for the 2015-16 Academic -Year

-Financial aid and payment plans are not available to families that enroll at the Second Quarter or Second Semester of the Academic Year.
+Financial aid is currently still available to families that enroll at the Second Quarter or Second Semester of the Academic Year.

 While families are welcome to pay for the school year upfront, most families find it easier to manage smaller payments.
 R-MA offers two different payment plans: the Two-Payment Plan and the Monthly Payment Plan.
 Financial Aid is available.

 The first payment, which is 60% of the tuition plus the campus services fee and the personal account, is due August 1, 2015.
 The second payment, or 40% of the tuition, is due no later than December 1, 2016.
 A 5% late fee is added to each payment if it is not received in the Finance Office by the specified date.